TheJJ/ceph-balancer/README.md

 In theory, each OSD should thus be filled exactly the same relative amount, all are e.g. 30% full.
 In practice, not so much:

-The cluster, which was the motivation to create this balancer, has devices (same device class, weighted at 1.0) ranging from 55% to 80% size utilization.
+The cluster, which was the motivation to create this balancer, had devices (same device class, weighted at 1.0) ranging from 55% to 80% size utilization.

-The reason is this: The cluster has many pools (at time of writing 46), OSD sizes vary from 1T to 14T, 4 to 40 OSDs per server.
+The reason is this: The cluster has many pools of different sizes (at time of writing 46), OSD sizes vary from 1T to 14T, 4 to 40 OSDs per server.
 And the `mgr balancer` can't handle this.